bbalakriz/eap8-app-ocp/README.md

 Local testing
 ==============
-1. Start EAP 8 on the local machine
+1. Start EAP 8 on the local machine and add the user that's used for remote EJB authentication
 ```
 cd /Users/bbalasub/Mywork/Setup/eap8/bin
+./add-user.sh -a -u 'quickstartUser' -p 'quickstartPwd1!'
 ./standalone.sh
 ```